 - Errors and exceptions – in most cases at least 35% of invoices contain errors and correcting them usually requires phone calls to vendors.
-So, while automation is good, if the system isn’t smart enough to pick up on these and apply specific business rules to them, your staff end up wasting more time on it.
+So, while Accounts Payable Automation is good, if the system isn’t smart enough to pick up on these and apply specific business rules to them, your staff end up wasting more time on it.
 Some examples here are when there’s no PO on the invoice, there are partial deliveries, or the invoice contains incorrect tax thresholds.
 Simply put; there is no ‘standard’ approach.

 - Business validation rules – each business has its own set of data requirements for invoices so they’re able to be posted to the financial system.
 Vendor ERP systems generate invoices in a multitude of ways, with different variations of tax calculations and different formats (like GST not appearing on the header level).
 And many vendors themselves are unable, or unwilling, to supply the information your ERP system requires (such as PO or remittance advice).
 Chasing this data and adding it manually is tedious.

-First you need to understand the core business problem.
-For example, most commonly suppliers focus on the manual keying of invoice data, but this might not infact be the quickest way to success.
+First, you need to understand the core business problem.
+For example, most commonly suppliers focus on the manual keying of invoice data, but this might not in fact be the quickest way to success.
 Perhaps consider the time taken to chase approvals or trying to find an invoice if a dispute arises, or even PO & statement matching.

 Take the time to map out your existing process correctly.
 You can’t rush this, so trying to cut corners will end up costing in the long run.
 Done correctly, the Solution Architect will be able to uncover all the correct pain points by asking the right questions.
 If a process is broken and you’re trying to apply automation to it, you’re going to have constant issues.
 In addition, if the right stakeholders aren’t sponsoring the project the needs of the business are never going to get correctly met.
 And if the consultant can’t confidently explain the entire engagement process from the outset then ask yourself if you’ve chosen the right one, as there are likely to be gaps.

-Accept that the outcome will not be perfect:
+Accounts Payable Automation will not be perfect:

 No automation is ever going to be 100% perfect, so setting the right expectations from the outset is vital for success.
-There are so many variables & variations that if you don’t have a set structure and consistency you’re not going to get straight through processing.
+There are so many variables & variations that if you don’t have a set structure and consistency you’re not going to get straight-through processing.
 Of course, having “consistency” is completely unrealistic as you’re continually at the mercy of your vendors.

 The name of the game is getting an efficiency & productivity gain.
 If your staff spend four days a week keying in data and you take that to two, or one (being validation), then you have a business case.
 This should be the focus.
 Perhaps consider the 80/20 rule.
-Also keep in mind that you’re not removing staff from a particular role (unless of course that’s your objective).
+Also, keep in mind that you’re not removing staff from a particular role (unless of course, that’s your objective).
 What you are doing is utilizing your staff in a much better, more creative way where they can better realize their potential.

 Make sure everyone buys in:

-The AP process is an extremely important process in any business, and it touches a large majority of the organisation.
+The Accounts Payable process is an extremely important process in any business, and it touches a large majority of the organisation.
 Make sure the whole finance team, the ERP provider, and the IT department are along for the ride.
 You’ll need resources allocated to the project for it to succeed, and if the message is wrong, you’re not solving all the challenges associated with AP, or you’re not aligning with the businesses strategic goals, you’re going to hit roadblocks.